A mandatory gun ownership law in Kennesaw, Georgia, caused the town's crime rate to plummet.

 In other words, Kennesaw residents were required to own guns … save for those Kennesaw residents who couldn’t afford guns, couldn’t use guns, couldn’t legally own guns, or simply didn’t want to have guns.
 Essentially, Kennesaw residents were never actually required to own guns, making most assertions about mandatory gun ownership and crime rates in that town highly problematic.

-That law was a direct response to a (since repealed) 1981 handgun ban implemented in Morton Grove, Illinois.
-An important point of distinction was that Kennesaw’s law was largely symbolic and was never intended to be enforced; as such, it is clearly not an exceptionally good indicator of the effect of such a mandate on crime statistics.
+That law was a direct response to a (since repealed) ban on the possession of handguns that was implemented in Morton Grove, Illinois, in 1981.
+An important point of distinction between the two examples was that Morton Grove’s was enforceable while Kennesaw’s was largely symbolic and was never intended to be enforced.
+The latter, therefore is clearly not an exceptionally good indicator of the effect of such a mandate on crime statistics.

 As Kennesaw Police Department’s Lt.
-Craig Graydon explained in a February 2013 article, gun ownership wasn’t truly compulsory in Kennesaw (or ever intended to be):
+Craig Graydon explained, gun ownership wasn’t truly compulsory in Kennesaw (nor was it ever intended to be):

 Kennesaw’s 1982 gun mandate was a direct response to a gun ban enacted a year earlier in Morton Grove, Illinois.
 That was later deemed unconstitutional, but Kennesaw’s law is still on the books.